 One of the main characteristics that makes a cover letter different from the resume is the personalized tone that embodies it.
-Following the language of online templates or replicating words from your resume will not portray your authentic self on the cover letter.
-Whatever tone and word choice you decide to use, it is advisable to maintain a professional and formal voice.
+Following the language of online templates or replicating words from a resume will not portray the applicant’s authentic self on the cover letter.
+While letting individuality show through, it is crucial to still maintain a professional and formal voice.

 Interesting and compelling

 A well-written cover letter should be able to hold the reader’s attention.
-Make sure you have transitions between paragraphs and your opening paragraph is strong.
-Part of an interesting or compelling cover letter is that the stories you share illustrate skill sets and attributes that are directly relevant to the position you are applying for.
+Make sure there are transitions between paragraphs and that the opening paragraph is strong.
+Part of an interesting or compelling cover letter is that the stories shared illustrate skill sets and attributes that are directly relevant to the position.

 If an organization is already asking for a cover letter as part of the application, then why would they also need a writing sample?

-Choose the matching piece for the job: One main way to lose an employer’s interest is by submitting a writing sample that is on an unrelated topic to the job you are applying for.
-For instance, submitting a scientific research paper on epidemiology would be a poor choice if you are applying to a public relations, communications, or marketing job.
-Not only would the paper bore the hiring manager, but also it would not help the employer evaluate your writing skills and tone for the types of pieces you would likely produce in that job.
+Choose the matching piece for the job: One main ways to lose an employer’s interest is by submitting a writing sample that is on an unrelated topic to the job being applied to.
+For instance, submitting a scientific research paper on epidemiology would be a poor choice if the job is in public relations, communications, or marketing.
+Not only would the paper bore the hiring manager, but also it would not help the employer evaluate the applicant’s writing skills and tone for the types of pieces they would likely produce in that job.
 It is important to study the position itself to narrow down and pick an appropriate writing sample.

-Pay attention to the document length: Unless otherwise stated, the general rule is keeping the sample succinct to about 2 – 5 pages in length.
+Pay attention to the document length: Unless otherwise stated, the general rule is to keep the sample succinct to about 2 – 5 pages in length.
 It is acceptable to submit only a part or chapter of a longer piece of writing.

-Try to avoid controversial subject areas: Your writing sample is supposed to show how well you structure your sentences and convey your ideas.
-It is not intended to stir debate or share your tightly-held beliefs.
-Keep in mind that your application serves as your first impression with a potential employer, and using a writing sample which touches on a controversial topic may not leave the first impression you want to leave.
+Try to avoid controversial subject areas: Your writing sample is supposed to show how well the applicant structures sentences and conveys ideas.
+It is not intended to stir debate or share tightly-held beliefs.
+Keep in mind that the job application serves as the first impression with a potential employer, and using a writing sample which touches on a controversial topic may not leave a desirable first impression.

-Take time to proofread and edit your writing sample: A writing sample is the worse place to demonstrate carelessness in writing and lack of attention.
-Employers read these essays with a critical eye so spend adequate time to ensure your grammar is well-constructed and your spellings free from typographical errors.
+Take time to proofread and edit the writing sample: A writing sample is the worse place to demonstrate carelessness in writing and lack of attention.
+Employers read these essays with a critical eye so spend adequate time to ensure the grammar is well-constructed and it is free from typographical errors.